EdwinBoos/fullstack-web/README.md

 The very same concept is implemented in Delete.
 The first example, will give back all records of users after deleting the user with id 3.
-The second exmaple, will give back a empty object and should be used when we don't need to display a list.
+The second example, will give back a empty object and should be used when we don't need to display a list for example on a detail page of users.

 <h3> What type of extension is allowed for the field photo </h3>